Road Less Traveled

 “I am,” Neil answered.
 “It’s a pleasure to meet you.”

 “You’ll hang out with Neil, Casey, and Mark tonight,” my father stated, giving me a glare that said any other outing would not be permissible.

 “Well, then I hope they’re going to the club because that’s where I’m going,” I said.

 “We’re actually going to dinner,” Casey quipped.
 “You’re dressed perfectly for it.”

 “You’re going tonight, or else you don’t go out at all,” my father warned.

-About thirty minutes into dinner itself, when we were working on our appetizers, Abigail excused herself to go to the bathroom, asking me to go with her.
-I obliged.
-Upon the door shutting, she demanded in exasperation, “Okay, seriously, get the stick out of your ass and give the guy a chance.
+About thirty minutes into dinner itself, when we were working on our appetizers, Casey excused herself to go to the bathroom, asking me to go with her.
+I reluctantly obliged.
+Upon the door shutting behind us, she demanded in exasperation, “Okay, seriously, get the stick out of your ass and give the guy a chance.
 What is so bad about him?!”